vodor/hiring-engineers/answers.md

 ## Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes: Warning threshold of 500.
 Alerting threshold of 800.
 And also ensure that it will notify you if there is No Data for this query over the past 10m.

-I followed the guidelines https://docs.datadoghq.com/guides/monitors/  and https://docs.datadoghq.com/guides/monitors/
+I followed the guidelines https://docs.datadoghq.com/guides/monitors/

-1. Open your user interface and use the left hand side menu to open the Monitors menu.
+1. Open your Datadog user interface and use the left hand side menu to open the Monitors menu.
 Click on New Monitor.
 2. Select Metric from the list on the left hand side.
 3. Make sure you have Threshold Alert selected on the top of your page.
 4. In the next step you select what metric you want to base your monitor on.
 Just start typing the name of the metric in the box, or scroll through to find the one.
 In my case I used my_metric.